Cute Beagle eating grass by a tree.

 3. Resource Hoarding

 In the wild, food may be hard to come by.
-Dogs will gorge themselves when they do find prey, and even regurgitate some of what they have eaten for their pups and pack family when they return home.
+Dogs will gorge themselves when they do find prey, and regurgitate some of what they have eaten for their pups and pack family when they return home.
 Collecting and guarding resources is a very important part of survival for wild animals.
 It is an instinct that is not forgotten easily by our domesticated canine companions.

 4. Sometimes Eating Grass is Just Plain Fun!